b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 `myMathGrades[0]` or `myMathGrades[10]` you will get an error (e.g. `BoundsError: attempt to access 7-element Vector{Float64} at index [0]`).

-Moreover, you can get a slice (a part) of the vector by typing
+You can get a slice (a part) of the vector by typing

 ```jl
 s = """